 The Cultural Heritage Institute at our Swindon campus is a 5-minute walk from Swindon Train Station.
 For those travelling by car, parking is available at the Bristol Street Carpark (6 Bristol Street, Swindon) at a cost of £10.70 for the day.

 Located in the heart of the Cotswolds - we offer comfortable accommodation at our Cirencester campus, with free on-site parking and sustainable catering using local suppliers.
+Find out more about our accommodation and book here.

 Please scroll down to view course content for each date